 The Occupational Therapy capstone project is always a team effort.

-Shared laboratories, including a model hospital room, in Ambrose's new health sciences education center will promote interdisciplinary learning and practice among Nursing Administration, Occupational Therapy, and Physical Therapy students.
+Shared laboratories, including a model hospital room and high fidelity simulators, in the Health Sciences Education Center promote interdisciplinary learning and practice among Nursing, Occupational Therapy, and Physical Therapy students.

-Multiple programs collaborated on the design and delivery of Ambrose's new Master of Speech-Language Pathology.
-This team-based approach will prepare these graduate students to work on interdisciplinary teams.
+Multiple programs collaborated on the design and delivery of Ambrose's Master of Speech-Language Pathology program.
+This team-based approach prepares its graduate students to work on interdisciplinary teams.

 "As a working professional, the coursework is 100 percent applicable to my daily life.
 One day, we'll learn about reading strategies, and the next day I'll apply it.
 I can see myself excelling.
 It's an exhausting, yet exhilarating program."
 Michelle Schneden '07, Master of Education in Teaching, High school English teacher